 |ZenFone 4||Planned, second half of 2018|

-Asus has just unveiled six new ZenFone 4 models, and at the event it was promised that in the future the entire ZenFone 3 and ZenFone 4 lines would get the update to Android Oreo.
+Asus unveiled six new ZenFone 4 models, and at the event it was promised that in the future the entire ZenFone 3 and ZenFone 4 lines would get the update to Android Oreo.
 Of course, that means ZenUI 4.0 layered on top as well, which will reportedly be less full of bloatware.
 You can expect the update to happen by the second half of 2018, according to Asus.

 The Essential Phone has received the first beta of Android Oreo.
 The installation is only available via ADB and a download via this link.

 In yet another Reddit AMA.
 Essential also mentioned there would be a new night mode and fingerprint scanner gestures coming with the official Android 8.0 update.

 |Google Pixel C||Yes||Yes|